-- (11) On 16 September 2020, the Core TSOs launched a public consultation of a proposal for a common LT CCM based on a direct implementation of a scenario-based flow-based approach.
-On 21 October 2020, the Core regulatory authorities provided their shadow opinion on the consulted proposal to the Core TSOs. - (12) On 26 November 2020, the Core TSOs started the formal submission process to the Core regulatory authorities.
+- with flow-based allocation.
+The Core TSOs agreed to provide a high-level qualitative analysis of the three alternative approaches by 20 March 2020. - (10) At the Core IG meeting of 15 April 2020, the Core TSOs informed that there was no agreement among them as to the preferred approach.
+ACER proposed for the Core LT CCM the scenario-based approach with flow-based allocation, and with a possibility for a coordinated NTC as a transitional solution.
+The Core TSOs were asked to provide their position on ACER's proposed approach. - (11) At the Core IG meeting of 25 May 2020, the Core regulatory authorities supported the approach proposed by ACER. - Group meeting of 2 September 2020, they had agreed to focus on the targeted methodology for the implementation, i.e. with flow-based calculation and allocation, consequently to leave aside coordinated NTC extraction including the ideas of minmax bounds or variable minimum RAM calibrated on historical capacities that would have been included in the methodology, and to continue the discussion on the implementation timeline. - (13) On 16 September 2020, the Core TSOs launched a public consultation on a proposal for a common LT CCM based on a direct implementation of a scenario-based flow-based approach.
+On 21 October 2020, the Core regulatory authorities provided their shadow opinion on the consulted proposal to the Core TSOs. - (14) On 26 November 2020, the Core TSOs started the formal submission process to the Core regulatory authorities.
 The last Core regulatory authority received the Proposal on 23 December 2020.
-The formal submission included the following documents: - (a) Core CCR TSOs common coordinated long-term capacity calculation methodology in accordance with Article 10 of Commission Regulation (EU) 2016/719 of 26 September 2016 establishing a guideline on forward capacity allocation ('the Proposal')4; and - (b) Explanatory document to the Core CCR TSOs common coordinated long-term capacity calculation methodology in accordance with Article 10 of Commission Regulation (EU) 2016/1719 of 26 September 2016 establishing a guideline on forward capacity allocation ('Explanatory document'); - (c) Consultation Report on Core CCR TSOs' methodology for long-term capacity calculation in accordance with Article 10 of the Commission Regulation (EU) 2016/1719 of 26 September 2016 establishing a guideline on forward capacity Allocation.5
+The formal submission included the following documents: - (a) Core CCR TSOs common coordinated long-term capacity calculation methodology in accordance with Article 10 of Commission Regulation (EU) 2016/719 of 26 September 2016 establishing a guideline on forward capacity allocation ('the Proposal')4; and - (b) Explanatory document to the Core CCR TSOs common coordinated long-term capacity calculation methodology in accordance with Article 10 of Commission Regulation (EU) 2016/1719 of 26 September 2016 establishing a guideline on forward capacity allocation ('Explanatory document');